NaimaGulnar/DonorConnect/readme.md

 ### Backend Setup

-1. Navigate to the backend directory:
+1. Navigate to the `DonorConnect` directory:
     ```sh
-    cd ../backend
+    cd ../
     ```

 2. Create a virtual environment and activate it: